 All new claims for special/wasted preparation should be submitted alongside the graduated fee scheme claim to the Litigator or Advocates Graduated Fee Team in Nottingham.
 Litigators should use the LF1 SP form while advocates should use the AF1 SP form.

-If you are required to provide further information, wish to request a redetermination of the original decision, or require written reasons prior to cost appeal solely in relation to special preparation and not any other element of the graduated fee assessment then you may do so direct to CCU.
+For criminal cases unit special wasted preparation claims only - if you are required to provide further information, wish to request a redetermination of the original decision, or require written reasons prior to cost appeal solely in relation to special preparation and not any other element of the graduated fee assessment then you may do so direct to CCU.
 However, if there are outstanding issues also in relation to the graduated fee all requests must be submitted to the graduated fee teams in Nottingham.

 You should not split your requests.